Darker97/Reddit-SQL-Databases/src/Task 3 - Query/querysIdeen.md

 4. Users that commented on a specific link has also posted to which subreddits?

-select Reddit.Comments.USER, Reddit.Comments.SUBREDDIT
+select distinct Reddit.Comments.SUBREDDIT
+from Reddit.Comments join (select distinct Reddit.Comments.USER
 from Reddit.Comments join Reddit.Subreddits on Reddit.Subreddits.Name = Reddit.Comments.SUBREDDIT
-where linkID = 't3_5ybed';
+where linkID = 't3_2zrn9')as test on Reddit.Comments.USER = Reddit.test.USER;

 5. Which users have the highest and lowest combined scores? (combined as the sum of all scores)